-Kastinys is a savory spread made from cream with consistency reminding butter.
+Kastinys is a savory spread made from cream with consistency reminding that of butter.

-Made with garlic, pepper and various herbs it can be served with a variety of hot dishes, such as potato, dumplings, pasta or can be used as a spread in sandwiches.
+Home cooks, as well as chefs, make it with garlic, pepper and various herbs and serve with a variety of hot dishes, such as potato, dumplings, pasta or use it as a spread in sandwiches.

 Today you’ll find kastinys in butter or cream section of any supermarket.

 7. Blynai (pancakes).